Impacts of climate change: Our changed world

 A particularly severe El Nino contributed to the drought in many regions, but drought risk is also increasing because of climate change.
 The United Nations estimated in May that drought across 13 African countries had put 31 million in need of food aid, with 1.2 million children under the age of 5 suffering from acute malnutrition - and that this would rise to almost 50 million people by the end of the year.
 Read about the impacts of drought in Eastern and Southern Africa here.

 The sea ice extent and volume in the Arctic has been steadily decreasing.
 The graph on the right shows ice volume each month: what has been called the 'Arctic death spiral'.
 A closer look at the global maps above shows that northern latitudes are experiencing more extreme warmth than the rest of the planet.
 This exacerbates the melting.
 There are also feedback effects: for example darker water not reflecting heat as ice does, and younger ice being less stable.
 The impacts of the Arctic melting are global because of the contribution to sea level rise.
 There is also ongoing research into how the higher polar temperatures may affect weather systems in the northern hemisphere.
+It is estimated that by 2050, the Arctic will be entirely ice-free.

 Most alarming is the potential for the thawing of carbon rich permafrost and the release of trapped methane from the Arctic to add to current levels of atmospheric greenhouse gas emissions in a positive feedback loop.
 While scientists may disagree how soon this is likely to happen on a significant scale, it is clearly a tipping point that we do not want to cross.